Three Somalis convicted of piracy, murder in yacht attack off Oman

-NORFOLK, Virginia Three Somalis were convicted on Monday of piracy, kidnapping and murder in the 2011 shooting deaths of four Americans sailing in the Indian Ocean off of Oman and could face the death penalty, according to court documents.
+NORFOLK, Va., July 9 Three Somalis were convicted on Monday of piracy, kidnapping and murder in the 2011 shooting deaths of four Americans sailing in the Indian Ocean off of Oman and could face the death penalty, according to court documents.

 The three men - and eleven others who previously pleaded guilty - boarded the Americans' yacht armed with assault rifles and planned to sail it to Somalia and hold the Americans for ransom.
 Instead, the hostages were killed by the pirates as they were being trailed by U.S. military forces.